-Mechoui is often served for Eid al-Adha, the Islamic holiday that commemorates the story from the Koran (and the Old Testament) of Ibrahim (Abraham), who was asked by his god to sacrifice his son Ishmael (Isaac) as a test of his devotion.
+Mechoui is frequently served for Eid al-Adha, the Islamic holiday that commemorates the story from the Koran (and the Old Testament) of Ibrahim (Abraham), who was asked by his god to sacrifice his son Ishmael (Isaac) as a test of his devotion.
 At the last minute, as Ibrahim was about to consummate the sacrifice, god told him to stop, a lamb (or ram) appeared nearby, and was offered instead.

-Today “The Feast of the Slaughter of the Lamb” is celebrated in most Islamic households usually in November.
+Today “The Feast of the Slaughter of the Lamb” is celebrated in most Islamic households, usually in November.
 When possible, a lamb is slaughtered the day of the feast.

 Instead of a whole a whole lamb, a leg of lamb will feed at least a dozen hungry guests.
 This meat is marinated overnight in charmoula, a typical North African sauce and marinade.
 It is then sprinkled with ras el hanout, a dry spice mix also common to the region, grilled, and served with harissa, a classic hot pepper paste.

 You can roast the whole leg on the grill with the bone in, but that’s hard to carve.
 Bone gets in the way.
-You can remove the bone and tie it up with string and slice it thin when it’s done.
+You can remove the bone and tie up the meat with string and slice it thin when it’s done.
 That’s very nice, but there’s not a lot of surface for the marinade to penetrate, trussing it is tricky, and it can take hours to cook.
-I prefer to cut the leg into large chunks, about 2" square, and grill them quickly with the lid open so they are crispy outside and red and tender and juicy inside.
+I prefer to cut the leg into large chunks, about 2″ square, and grill them quickly with the lid open so they are crispy outside and red and tender and juicy inside.
 You can skewer them, but metal skewers get hot and cook the meat on the inside.
 I just make large chunks and grill them.